RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Realtime Scheduling and Compilation for Continuous Angle Rotation Architectures

-In this section, we discuss the compilation of high level programs to surface code architectures which support Clifford+Rz gates as opposed to the traditional Clifford+T. We assume all programs have already been synthesized into the appropriate gate set.
-As opposed to typical distillation factory architectures, in small angle rotation architectures, only small seeds of $\ket{m_{\theta}}$ states are prepared and expanded locally into surface code qubits.
-It takes at most a single logical patch for preparation at the cost of additional uncertainty in its preparation time.
-In prior work, atomic units of data qubits and ancilla for the preparation of single qubit gates are used.
-We propose a much more flexible architecture which allows ancilla to be reused and allocated for various rotations dynamically.
+We discuss the compilation of high level programs and scheduling gate operations onto surface code architectures which support Clifford+Rz gates as opposed to the traditional Clifford+T. We assume all programs have already been synthesized into the appropriate gate set.
+In contrast to typical distillation factory architectures, in continuous angle rotation architectures, $\ket{m_{\theta}}$ states are prepared and expanded locally into logical surface code qubits.
+It takes at most a single logical patch for preparation at the cost of additional uncertainty in preparation time.
+In prior work \cite{akahoshi2023partially}, atomic units of data qubits and ancilla for the preparation of single qubit gates are used.
+We propose a much more versatile architecture which allows ancilla to be reused and allocated for various rotations in realtime.